John Owen (epigrammatist)

 John Owen (c.
 1564 – 1622) was a Welsh epigrammatist, most known for his Latin epigrams, collected in his Epigrammata.

 He is also cited by various Latinizations including Ioannes Owen, Joannes Oweni, Ovenus and Audoenus.

 Life, education, and career

-Owen was born at Plas Du, Llanarmon, near Snowdon, and was educated at Winchester College under Dr Thomas Bilson, and New College, Oxford, from where he graduated as Bachelor of Civil Law in 1590.
+Owen was born at Plas Du, Llanarmon, Caernarfonshire (now Gwynedd), and was educated at Winchester College under Dr Thomas Bilson, and New College, Oxford, from where he graduated as Bachelor of Civil Law in 1590.

 He was a fellow of his college from 1584 to 1591, when he became a schoolmaster, first at Trelleck, near Monmouth, and then of The King's School at Warwick around 1595.
 His salary was doubled to £20 per year in 1614.

+Nicholas Poole-Wilson published a bibliography of his books in Trinity College in 2025 in an essay in The Book Collector.

 On his death in 1622, Owen was buried in the old St Paul's Cathedral, London, memorialised with a Latin epitaph, thanks to his countryman and relative, Bishop John Williams of Lincoln, who is also said to have supported him in his later years.